Peer Feedback Guidelines

 4. Share Works in Progress

-If you want feedback on variations of a Mavericks project in progress, hop on the Discord channel for your program and share your variations!
+If you want feedback on variations of a Mavericks project in progress, hop on Telegram and share your variations!
 When asking for feedback:

 - Clearly differentiate each of your variations.